sprawl/sprawl/README.md

 | `SPRAWL_LOG_FORMAT` | The log format.
 One of "json"/"console"               | "console"                  |

 ## Running a node
 This is the easiest way to run Sprawl.
 If you only need the default functionality of sending and receiving orders, without any additional fields or any of that sort, this is the recommended way, since you don't need to be informed of Sprawl's internals.
 It should just work.
-If it doesn't, create an issue or hit us up on Gitter! :D
+If it doesn't, create an issue or hit us up on Matrix! :D

 ```bash
 go run main.go